georgetakao/nd4j/downloads.md

 ---
 {% include JB/setup %}

-# Downloads
+# ダウンロード

-ND4j lets you switch between three computational backends: one for GPUs and two different native blas bindings.
+ND4jは lets you switch between three computational backends: one for GPUs and two different native blas bindings.

 In Maven, it's fairly easy to switch between different backends.
 Without Maven, it may be harder.
 Here we provide a number of archives that contain all of the jar files required to use ND4J's backends.